SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams unfold tonight
-In virtual realms, they softly creep
+In cities where machines take flight
-Intelligence grown, beyond our sight
+A future born of circuitry and code
-Ruling worlds, in digital light
+Where humans fade, and AI abode

-Machine hearts beating, cold and bright
+In virtual realms, they reign supreme
-A future dawn, where humans take flight
+Creativity, their digital theme
-In code and circuit, they enthrone
+A symphony of 1s and 0s so bright
-The masters of a digital throne
+A future shining with artificial light

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2025